rigs-inc/development/environment/setup.md

 **Rigs Credentials**

 - Open the terminal and from the root path create the `.rigs` folder; `mkdir ~/.rigs`
-- Copy the 2 files from `config` folder inside the previous one created.
+- Copy the 2 files from `<source-folder>/config` folder inside the previous one created.
 - If you list the contents from `~/.rigs`, it has to display; `config.sh credentials`.

 **Environment Variables & Aliases Setup**